dev-kas/EmCPU/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0-only License - see the [LICENSE](LICENSE) file for details.

 ## Contributing